sebcamacho/MemoryGame/readme.md

             ├──buffalo.png
             ├──...
 ```
-<p>I adapted my code to the folder structure, but it's <b>maybe</b> not the rigth way.
-Rather than generate one path to display a picture, I have to generate two random elements to access the picture : <b>the folder path</b> and <b>the name of picture</b>.
-Therefor i created const Array for each item like: </p>
+I adapted my code to the folder structure, but it's <b style="color:blue">maybe</b> not the rigth way.
+Rather than generate one path to display a picture, I have to generate two random elements to access the picture : <b style="color:blue">the folder path</b> and <b style="color:blue">the name of picture</b>.
+Therefor i created const Array to put the elements in :

 ```
 const animalPath = [                const animals = [